 Because it is protected under the National Parks Service, this stretch of land is completely uninhabited, making the beaches in the Assateague Island National Seashore some of the best on the East Coast.
 The white sands are pristine, and the waters are inviting, perfect to jump into and enjoy a swim.

-The Assateague Island National Seashore is also known for the incredible wildlife you can encounter, including wild horsesOpens in a new tab., dolphins, whales, sea turtles, and more.
+The Assateague Island National Seashore is also known for the incredible wildlife you can encounter, including wild horses, dolphins, whales, sea turtles, and more.
 The beaches are open to campers, and you can also swim, fish, and surf in the waters.
 For fishermen, the waters are rich in plankton, clams, and several species of fish.

 4. Hammerman Beach at Gunpowder Falls State Park